 Most Cherokees are powered by either a 138bhp 2.0-litre Fiat MultiJet diesel, or a 2.2-litre oilburner producing 183bhp and 197bhp, with the former fitted with a six-speed manual and a the latter a fuel-saving nine-speed automatic.

 Chrysler’s petrol 3.2 V6 is only available in Trailhawk trim, which provides a tougher look and more off-roading hardware.

 When Jeep describes the acceleration of the 183bhp turbodiesel as “lively”, you know not to expect too much from the entry-level 138bhp Cherokee.
 And so it proves.

 At our test track, we managed to coax this 1950kg car to 60mph in 12.3sec.
-Okay, outright acceleration is not what these cars are about, but for £33,000 BMW can sell you an X3 that has a 3.0-litre diesel capable of covering the same benchmark in less than half that time, while emitting only 9g/km more CO2.
+Okay, outright acceleration is not what these cars are about, but for £33,000 you can buy a BMW X3 that has a 3.0-litre diesel capable of covering the same benchmark in less than half that time, while emitting only 9g/km more CO2.